-Stroke is the third leading cause of death for women and fifth for men.
+Stroke is the third leading cause of death for women and the fifth for men.
 Women generally live longer than men, so having a stroke can have longer-lasting debilitating effects.
-For example, women who experience stroke are more likely to live alone or in long-term care facility, and have worsened recovery outcomes.
+For example, women who experience a stroke are more likely to live alone or in a long-term care facility and have worsened recovery outcomes.

 Common stroke symptoms include sudden numbness or weakness of the face, sudden confusion or difficulty speaking, sudden trouble seeing, sudden difficulties walking or maintaining balance, and sudden severe headache.

-Although women may experience these general symptoms, there are other symptoms which are specific to women.
+Although women may experience these general symptoms, other symptoms are specific to women.
 These unique symptoms include loss of consciousness or fainting, general weakness, difficulty or shortness of breath, confusion, unresponsiveness or disorientation, sudden behavioral changes, agitation, hallucination, nausea or vomiting, pain, seizures, and hiccups.

 Women also have unique risk factors that increase their risk of stroke.
 These include taking hormonal birth control pills, being pregnant, using hormonal replacement therapy, and suffering from migraine headaches with aura.

-In order to prevent or lower the risk of stroke in women it is advised that women quit smoking, maintain a healthy blood pressure and cholesterol level, keep their weight in healthy range, prevent or manage diabetes, and get screened for atrial fibrillation.
+To prevent or lower the risk of stroke in women, it is advised that women quit smoking, maintain a healthy blood pressure and cholesterol level, keep their weight in a healthy range, prevent or manage diabetes, and get screened for atrial fibrillation.